0xTaylur/0xtaylur.github.io/mindgames.md

 Let's start off with using LinEnum to see if we can look into any interesting files that we can use to start our privilege escalation.
 On your host machine, change into your directory where you have _LinEnum_ stored.
 If you do not have LinEnum you can get it [here](https://raw.githubusercontent.com/rebootuser/LinEnum/master/LinEnum.sh) by using the _wget_ command.

-On your host machine, start a SimpleHTTPServer on port 8000 by using this command.
+On your host machine, start a SimpleHTTPServer on port 8000 by using this command:
 ```markdown
 python -m SimpleHTTPServer
 ```